 One of the questions that I often get from engaged couples is “how can premarital counseling benefit us and why should we do it?”
 Once you are engaged, there is a lot of focus on the “big day.”
 What will my dress look like?
 Where will we get married?
 Buffet or sit-down dinner?
 How many bridesmaids and groomsmen?
 Do I have to invite weird Uncle Tom?
 However, one of the most important questions should be, “while we are preparing for our wedding, are we also preparing for our marriage?”

 Marriage is a life-long commitment, and lasts long after the last piece of cake and the last dance.
 And let’s be real, raw, and honest: marriage is hard.
+Sure, it has its benefits – if you look up what is common law marriage, you’ll see that it will give you a lot more financial security for one thing, but still it’s tough.
 When things get hard, do you grow closer as a couple and overcome obstacles and difficulties, or do you shy away from conflict and struggle?
 How well do you really know your partner?
 Have you prepared yourself for both the joys and tough times that will inevitably come?
 Have you talked about marriage expectations, communication styles, how best to resolve conflict, your values about money and how finances will be managed, what type of parent you will be, and how to manage family and outside relationships?

 Premarital counseling allows you a safe space, with a neutral third party, to have these conversations and prepare for potential challenges that may arise.
 It gives you a place to talk about values, what is most important to you both individually and as a couple, and to learn skills and tools to create a strong marriage.
 A successful marriage is the product of a strong foundation, which is created when you feel trust, safety, and security with your partner.
 The better you know your partner, the stronger your foundation will be.